andifalk/container-kubernetes-security-workshop/2-container-security/labs/basic-secure-container-usage.md

 ✅ **Expected:** Secret is not in the image, only on runtime mount.

+Check for secret in the container located at `/run/secrets/db_pass`.

+Docker provides native secrets support only in swarm mode.
+See more details at https://docs.docker.com/engine/swarm/secrets.
+We will look more in depth into secrets in the correspondig section.

 ---

 ## 🔹 Lab 8: Scan Images for Vulnerabilities